More Arrests in Pakistan-Linked Espionage Case

-Indian authorities have made further arrests in connection with a Pakistan-linked espionage ring, uncovering a network that allegedly sent sensitive information and conducted reconnaissance on key security installations.
+Indian authorities have made further arrests in a Pakistan-linked espionage case, uncovering a network that allegedly sent sensitive information and conducted reconnaissance on key security installations.

 Key Points

-- Three more individuals have been arrested in connection with a Pakistan-linked espionage racket, bringing the total arrests to 21.
+- Three more individuals have been arrested in connection with a Pakistan-linked espionage racket in India, bringing the total arrests to 21.

-- The espionage ring was allegedly sending sensitive information from India to Sardar alias Zoravar Singh in Pakistan.
+- The accused are suspected of sending sensitive information to Sardar alias Zoravar Singh, who is allegedly operating the spying racket from Pakistan.

-- Accused individuals conducted reconnaissance of security installations and railway stations, forwarding photos and videos.
+- The espionage ring recruited less educated Hindu minor boys to evade suspicion, according to police reports.

-- The gang allegedly recruited less educated Hindu minor boys to evade suspicion.
+- One of the accused allegedly conducted reconnaissance of security and police installations and railway stations, forwarding photos and videos to Pakistan.

-- Funds were being transferred from Pakistan via Punjab to finance the espionage activities.
+- The gang received funds from Pakistan via Punjab through money transfer centres and shopkeepers to avoid detection.

-Police have arrested three more alleged members of a Pakistan-linked espionage racket that was sending sensitive information to the neighbouring country, taking the total number of arrests in the case to 21, an official said on Tuesday.
+Police have arrested three more alleged members of a Pakistan-linked espionage racket that was sending sensitive information to the neighbouring country, taking the total number of arrests in the case to 21, an official said.

 The accused includes Sameer alias Shooter, a native of Bihar's Bhagalpur and currently residing in Delhi, who is said to be a key member of the alleged network.